Council for Black Male Success

 Members of the Council

 The Council initially consisted of leaders from 19 community organizations.
-It currently consists of 12.
+It currently consists of 10 active members.

 In alignment with our Informs.
 Forms.
 Benefits. approach, the Foundation provided the initiative with an initial $3 million grant to be distributed over the course of three years.
 The Foundation and the Council quickly realized that solving problems such as economics and education weren’t issues that could easily be tackled in three years.